-Our acclaimed lawyers have served as counsel in over two hundred international commercial, construction and investor-State arbitrations under the ICC, ICSID, UNCITRAL, LCIA, ICDR, SIAC, SCC, DIAC, HKIAC, JAMS, Swiss Rules, AAA, LCAM, LMAA, CICA, OHADA and other arbitration rules.
+Our award-winning international arbitration lawyers have provided legal representation in over 200 international commercial, construction and investor-State arbitrations under the ICC, ICSID, UNCITRAL, LCIA, ICDR, SIAC, SCC, DIAC, HKIAC, JAMS, SCCA, Swiss Rules, AAA, LCAM, LMAA, CICA, MIAC, OHADA and other arbitration rules.
 We provide legal representation for international arbitrations under nearly all laws and have accrued an exceptional record of successes for past clients.
-All of our arbitration lawyers speak English and French, while our team also speaks other languages fluently including Spanish, Portuguese, German, Arabic, Serbo-Croat, Czech, Slovak, Turkish, Greek, Hungarian and Russian.
-Our goal has always been to provide the best value for unparalleled arbitration legal representation, while tirelessly resolving every dispute in line with our clients’ interests.
+All of our arbitration lawyers speak English and French fluently, while our team also speaks other languages, including Spanish, German, Arabic, Serbo-Croat, Greek, Italian, and Russian.
+We provide the best value for world-class arbitration legal representation, tenaciously resolving every dispute in alignment with our clients’ interests.

 William Kirtley